SAP/devops-docker-images/mta-archive-builder/README.md

 On a linux machine you can run

-`docker run --rm -v `pwd`:/project -it mta:latest mtaBuild --version`
+`docker run --rm -v `pwd`:/project -it mta-archive-builder:latest mtaBuild --version`

 This will execute the MTA archive builder and print its version information.

-`docker run --rm -v `pwd`:/project -it mta:latest mtaBuild --mtar dummy.mtar --build-target NEO build`
+`docker run --rm -v `pwd`:/project -it mta-archive-builder:latest mtaBuild --mtar dummy.mtar --build-target NEO build`

 This will build an `mtar` file for SAP Cloud Platform (Neo).
 The folder containing the project needs to be mounted into the image at `/project`.

 # How to build this image

-`docker build -t mta .`
+`docker build -t mta-archive-builder .`

 ## This image provides: